Microservices vs. Monolith Architecture For SaaS

 In the 2010s, fast-growing companies such as Netflix, Spotify, Amazon, Uber, etc., faced the fact that monolithic architecture and service-oriented architecture (SOA) could no longer provide the required speed and quality of their scaling.
 So there, a new way to think about structuring applications appeared – microservices.

 Microservice architecture approaches software development as a set of small services.
-Each of these services runs in its own process and interacts with lightweight mechanisms, often HTTP resource APIs.
+Each service runs in its own process and interacts with lightweight mechanisms, often HTTP resource APIs.

-Some believe this approach is a new version of service-oriented architecture (SOA).
+Some believe this approach is a new service-oriented architecture (SOA) version.
 Others, such as Dijiang Huang and Huijun Wu, believe that microservices and SOA differ in implementation examples, architectural style, and even related technologies but play similar roles in the tech landscape.

-The main difference between monolithic and microservices architecture is that the second one is created taking into account the business capabilities of the product and can be deployed independently due to the automated deployment mechanism.
+The main difference between monolithic and microservices architecture is that the second one is created considering the product's business capabilities and can be deployed independently due to the automated deployment mechanism.
 It means that centralized service management is minimized, and the services themselves can even be written in different programming languages and using different technologies.
 That’s why you can update, deploy or scale every service independently, and it covers its own scope.

 Microservices architecture diagram